polygonhell/React-DAG/README.md

 Yet another Directed Graph diagramming control that is intended to let you build interfaces similar to Unreal Bluprints on top of it.

-I built started, because none of the existing solutions did exactly what I wanted for the project I had in mind.
+I started this one, because none of the existing solutions did exactly what I wanted for the project I had in mind.

-This project does not follow react best practices, it's deigned to be able to efficently deal with graphs with a lot of nodes, so it goes to great lengths to avoid unnecessary re-renders.
+This project does not follow react best practices, it's designed to be able to efficently deal with graphs with a lot of nodes, so it goes to great lengths to avoid unnecessary re-renders.

 I am not a Frontend developer and my React expeience/understanding is at best limited, so use it at your own risk.